OpenEvalProject/evals/manuscripts/elife-101667/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/101667/elife-101667-fig1-v1.jpg)

 **Figure 1.:** Depiction of the effect of adolescent intermittent ethanol (AIE) exposure on mechanical sensitivity across adolescence and into early adulthood in male (A) and female (B) rats.
 (C) AIE exposure significantly reduced the average (PD 31–PD 80) electronic Von Frey (eVF) withdrawal threshold, indicating increased mechanical touch sensitivity.
 Depiction of the effect of AIE exposure on thermal sensitivity during adolescence and early adulthood in male (D) and female (E) rats.
 (F) AIE exposure did not significantly alter the average (PD 31–PD 80) Hargreaves test withdrawal latency, indicating no change in thermal sensitivity.
 Data represent the mean ± SEM.
 Source data for all panels is included in Figure 1—source data 1.
-Data were analyzed using ANOVA, with exposure (AIR vs. AIE), sex, and age (when applicable) as factors. * indicates a significant difference between the related conditions; p < 0.05; n = 29–30 rats/group.Figure 1—source data 1.
+Data were analyzed using ANOVA, with exposure (AIR vs. AIE), sex, and age (when applicable) as factors. * indicates a significant difference between the related conditions; p < 0.05; n = 29–30 rats/group.

 For thermal sensitivity, analysis of data from the Hargreaves test indicated no significant effect of AIE on paw withdrawal latency (main effect of AIE: F(1,115) = 1.21, p = 0.2738; Figure 1D, E).
 Additionally, there were no significant sex differences or interactions with AIE (main effect of sex: F(1,115) = 0.59, p = 0.4446; AIE × sex interaction: F(1,115) = 1.85, p = 0.1767).
 Thermal sensitivity was found to decrease with age (main effect of age: F(8,920) = 11.45, p = 0.0000, partial η2 = 0.0906 [0.0520, 0.1197]).
 Furthermore, no significant interactions between age and AIE or sex were observed (AIE × age interaction: F(8,920) = 1.11, p = 0.3567; sex × age interaction: F(8,920) = 2.02, p = 0.0546; AIE × sex × age interaction: F(8,920) = 0.70, p = 0.6626).
 The data were also analyzed as the average paw withdrawal latency for each rat beginning after the first cycle of AIE (PD 31–PD 80).
 Consistent with the results from the full dataset, analysis of the averaged data showed no significant effect of AIE, sex, or interaction between the two on thermal sensitivity (main effect of AIE: F(1,115) = 1.09, p = 0.2977; main effect of sex: F(1,115) = 1.57, p = 0.2128; AIE × sex interaction: F(1,115) = 2.20, p = 0.1408; Figure 1F).

-## Carrageenan-induced inflammatory paw pain was unaltered by AIE exposure
+### Carrageenan-induced inflammatory paw pain was unaltered by AIE exposure

 As AIE was found to increase baseline mechanical sensitivity, the subsequent studies assessed its impact on carrageenan-induced hyperalgesia in adult rats.
 Carrageenan is a well-known proinflammatory agent that induces edema and transient hyperalgesia in the carrageenan-induced inflammatory paw pain model (Benitz and Hall, 1959; Neves et al., 2020; Vazquez et al., 2015; Winter et al., 1962; Yang and Tsaur, 2023).